tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 In this activity, the instructor leads a facilitated discussion on Panel **extensions**.
 The goal is to get students thinking about what gives Panel the ability to render content from so many different technologies.
 This activity will be a discussion only; there is no code.

-Go to the slideshow, [[INSERT SECTION HERE]] , and highlight the following:
+Go to the slideshow, navigate to the panel extensions section, and highlight the following:

 * Panel supports a wide range of visualization technologies.
 Support for these technologies is managed by Panel **extensions**.